alrzsdgh/COVID/README.md

 ______________________

 # Directories
-`COVID-MAH-CT` This directory houses the COVID-MAH-CT dataset, including both 2D and 3D data, along with two external datasets integral to our study (COVID-CTset and COVID-CT-MD).
+`COVID-MAH-CT` This directory houses the COVID-MAH-CT dataset, including both 2D and 3D data.

 `Images` This directory includes the images used in this repository.